-To provide the student with a variety of academic and non-academic services, some of which include:
+Purpose: To provide the student with a variety of academic and non-academic services, some of which include:

-- Guidance Counseling - Financial Aid - Health and Wellness Program - Career Placement - Accident and Liability Insurance - Technical Services and Support - 1.
+- Guidance Counseling - Financial Aid - Career Placement - Accident and Liability Insurance - Technical Services and Support - 1.
 The Academy for Careers and Technology (ACT) associate director who assists with career placement and guidance counseling and the Financial Officer are located in the main office to assist students with these needs. - 2.
-For the purpose of reference, a current listing of local service agencies is available in the Nursing Learning Center. - 3.
-A monthly fee is required for use of the MUSC Health Marion Medical Center.
-These arrangements can be set up at the facility.
-Please show the ACT nametag when signing up. - 4.
-Limited accident insurance is provided with the payment of tuition.
-Liability insurance coverage is provided when this required fee is paid. - 5.
-Orientation to all learning resources and related technology and technology support will be provided each year. - 6.
+For the purpose of reference, a current listing of local service agencies is available in the Nursing Learning Center. - 3 Limited accident insurance is provided with the payment of tuition.
+Liability insurance coverage is provided when this required fee is paid. - 4.
+Orientation to all learning resources and related technology and technology support will be provided each year. - 5.
 Students are encouraged to make an appointment to see their instructor if they have needs that interfere with the learning process.